planetlabs/notebooks/README.md

 If you get errors while running the Docker commands above, you might have to add `sudo` at the beginning, such as `sudo docker pull planetlabs/notebooks`.

-If you want to re-build the Docker image yourself (not recommended), this is documented below in the "Appendix: Build the Docker image" section.
+If you want to re-build the Docker image yourself, this is documented below in the "Appendix: Build the Docker image" section.

 ### Run the container
 To run the container (after building or downloading it), add your Planet API key below and issue the following command from the git repository root directory: